ptim/changesets/docs/fixed-packages.md

 Fixed packages allow you to specify a group or groups of packages that should be versioned and published together.

-> Unlike `linked packages`, all packages in the group of fixed packages will be version-bumped and published together even when there are no changes done to some of the the member packages.
+> Unlike `linked packages`, all packages in the group of fixed packages will be version-bumped and published together even when there are no changes done to some of the member packages.

 ## Examples